30DaysOf/data-science-day/docs/src/content/docs/week-1/4-supervised-machine-learning.md

 description: What is supervised machine learning?
 Find out what it is, how it's different from other types of machine learning, and some ways of using it!
 ---

 Welcome to week  `Day 04` of **Foundations of Data Science Week**.
 Today's topic is Supervised Machine Learning.
 Even if you've never heard of it before, you'll be familiar with the idea.
-Just like going to school where students are taught when things are correct or incorract, and they learn to figure out the answers to new problems *(like the ones they see on their exams!)*.
+Just like going to school where students are taught when things are correct or incorrect, and they learn to figure out the answers to new problems *(like the ones they see on their exams!)*.

 | ![Woman and man reading books](./img/learning.jpg) |
 |:---:|